Our NEXT Peer Support MEETINGS are on Wednesdays 14th July and 11th Aug at 7:30pm.

 When and Where?

-FAFS meets 7:30pm every second and fourth Wednesday of the month during the NSW School Term.
+FAFS meets 7:30pm every second Wednesday of the month during the NSW School Term.

 We meet at the Tumut Community Church building

 72 Fairway Drive (at the Golf Club turn-off).